ianstewartbrooks/javascript-sign-designer/README.md

 ## Description

-This javascript application allows a the user to use an interactive designer to create a sign for the front of their house or building.
+This javascript application allows the user to use an interactive designer to create a sign for the front of their house or building.

 Once they have finished their design the information is then saved in the system for someone to actually make the sign/plaque from stone and send it to the customer.